kenmoini/jenkins-agent-hugo/README.md

 This way you can quickly pull in your source, build your site, run your tests, and deploy in a Jenkins pipeline.

 Is this overkill for a static site generator like Hugo?
-Arguably, but I think everything should be in a build pipeline - probably because I'm the modern day Philip Brainard of technical engineering (not really, those shoes could never be filled...)
+Arguably, but I think everything should be in a build pipeline - probably because I'm the modern day Philip Brainard of technical over-engineering (not really, those shoes could never be filled...)

 ## How to use